In-App Purchases Integration (Unity Plugin)

 }

-4. Handle Indirect Purchases
+4. Handle Purchase Intents

 1. Purchasing an item directly from a catalog of In-App Products in the Aptoide Store.